Thunder2103/Algorithms-Visualiser/README.md

 # Algorithm Visualiser

-Visualising algorithms in python.
-Created by Thomas Gibson.
+Written in python by Thomas Gibson.

 ---
 | Table of contents                                              |